mucherino/teaching/HPC/MultiAgentSSP.md

 By the way, our optimization problem is a **QUBO**, which stands for "Quadratic Unconstrained Binary Optimization", where the objective is to find the binary vector $x$ that better minimizes $H(x)$.
-The SSP is only one of the combinatorial problems that can be formulated as a QUBO.
+The SSP is only one of several combinatorial problems that can be formulated as a QUBO.

 ## Beginning the development of our Java class